stephaneclavel/terraform/azure/vNET+VM/readme.md

 1/ set necessary env var to connect to Azure . ./set-azure-env-var.sh

 2/ deploys RG, vnet, subnet, rules, NSG, pip, nic, storage account (for boot diag), spot linux vm and web server.
+Tests connectivity to VM via web and http.

 Note: if spot VMs are not available at the moment you deploy in the selected region, deployment will fail: